Indian Institute of Information Technology, Pune

-IIITP is one of the foremost engineering universities for undergraduate and post graduate studies among the newly established institutes of information technology, and is growing up every passing year in its academics, research, student culture and placements.
+History

 IIITP is located in Pune, Maharashtra, and it started its academic sessions from July 2016.
 It offers two courses in Bachelor of Technology (B.Tech.), Computer Science and Engineering (CSE) and Electronics and Communication Engineering (ECE).
 From A.Y.
 2019–20, the institute has started Master of Technology (M.Tech.) and Doctor of Philosophy (Ph.D.) programmes.
 The institute offers M.Tech. programmes through its department of CSE with specialization in Artificial Intelligence (AI) and department of ECE with specialization in Internet of Things (IoT).

 M.Tech. programmes are two years structured programmes with credit components from one year of course work and one year of project/ thesis.
 The academic programme leading to the Ph.D. degree involves a course credit requirement and a research thesis submission.
 The Institute encourages research in interdisciplinary areas through a system of joint supervision and interdepartmental group activities.

-Establishment

 To address the challenges faced by the Indian IT industry and growth of the domestic IT market, the Ministry of Education, Government of India intended to establish twenty Indian Institutes of Information Technology (IIIT), on a Not-for-profit Public Private Partnership (N-PPP) basis.
 The partners in setting up the IIITs are Ministry of Education, Governments of the respective States where each IIIT will be established, and the industry.

 IIITP was approved by the Government of India's Ministry of Education.
 IIITP has been set up on a public–private partnership (PPP) basis.
 Fifty percent of the stakes are held by Ministry of Education, whereas thirty five percent is held by the Government of Maharashtra; the rest is held by industry partners.

 Academics

-IIIT Pune offers B.Tech. with an intake capacity of 175 students in CSE and 50 students in ECE (as of 2020–2021).
+IIIT Pune offers B.Tech. with an intake capacity of 326 students in CSE and 119 students in ECE (for Academic Year 2025–2026).
 The admission in B.Tech. programmes is through the Joint Seat Allocation Authority (JoSAA).
 Post graduate students are admitted through Centralized Counselling For M.Tech.
 (CCMT).

-IIIT Pune offers CSE and ECE, which is equivalent in its standard with IITs.
-The course structure is flexible and allows student to study additional subjects / electives apart from prescribed curriculum.
+IIIT Pune offers CSE and ECE, which is equivalent in its standard with IITs The course structure is flexible and allows student to study additional subjects / electives apart from prescribed curriculum.
 To motivate the talented students, the Institute started awarding the ‘Honors’ degree to the bright students in both the branches with ‘Major’ in various disciplines.

 From academic year 2021, institute has a plan for student exchange program with International and Indian institutions of repute.